rudi-c/rudi-c.github.io/_posts/2015-10-12-dropbox-second-internship.md

 }
 ```

-Note that this is slow due to the necessity of having hash lookups.
+Note that this is slow due to the necessity of doing hash lookups.
 The idea behind inline caching is to record the type of the arguments to a function.
 If the function is called often with an argument of the same type, we could recompile the function to take a “fast path” which assumes that type.
 For example:

 ```cpp
 PyObject* lengthFaster(PyObject *v)